-Faculty members of the Honor Board shall be chosen by the Dean of their schools and will generally serve two-year terms.
-The Sr. Vice President for Academic Affairs or their designee will determine the number of faculty members needed from each School at the beginning of each fall term.
+Faculty members of the Honor Board shall be chosen by the Dean of their schools and will serve two-year terms.
+The Sr. Vice President for Academic Affairs or his/her designee will determine the number of faculty members needed from each School at the beginning of each fall term on a proportional enrollment basis of the participating schools for that academic year.